mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

   repeatFn({ _int_ : '-3', _fn_ : printToConsole });
 ```

-Remember where we suggested you shouldn't copy our first code example because
+Remember where we suggested you shouldn't copy our first code example
-it was "awful?"
-Now the code is impervious to type errors, readable, maintainable,
+because it was "awful?"
+Now the code is impervious to type errors, readable,
-and well documented.
-Go ahead and copy it if you want :)
+testable, maintainable, and well documented.
+Please copy it if you want!

-## Test the APIs
+## 4.5 Test the Code
-We can use tools like `Istanbul` and `nodeunit` to test the API
+We can use tools like `Istanbul` and `nodeunit` along with the in-line API
-we just documented for our shiny, new, and nearly bullet-proof `repeatFn`
+documentation to test our our shiny new type-safe `repeatFn`
 function.
-Check out the test suite for `hi_score` to see how its done:
+Check out the test suite for `hi_score` to see how this is done:

 ```bash
   npm install hi_score;